 - Influenza (Flu) Vaccine: Throughout the U.S. more than 100,000 people got sick with the flu in 2019-2020, and more than 10,000 died.
 It’s important to remember that while COVID-19 is a concern right now, widespread season flu activity happens all around the U.S. While the flu vaccine will not prevent COVID-19, it will help protect you from the flu.
 Everyone six months or older should the flu shot every year to stay healthy.
 Protect yourself and your loved ones - visit DenverPublicHealth.org/Flu for more information about the flu, including where to get vaccinated in Denver.

 What about masks?

-- The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.
+- In support of the above, the CDC recommends wearing cloth face coverings in all public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.

 - The cloth face coverings recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

 - View the CDC’s recommendations on how to make, use and clean/sterilize cloth face coverings to help slow the spread of COVID-19.

 - Clean all “high-touch” surfaces, such as doorknobs, every day.
 Also, clean any surfaces that may have blood, body fluids, and/or secretions or excretions on them.